 Lansing Community College

-LCC's Electrical program offers a specialized degree or certificate for Electrical Utility/Lineworkers.
-If you enjoy being outdoors, staying fit, and working at heights - this program may be your perfect match!
+LCC's Electrical Utility Lineworker program offers a specialized degree or certificate for Electrical Utility/Lineworkers.
+If you enjoy being outdoors, staying fit and working at heights, this program might be the perfect fit for you.

 WHERE & WHEN: